 The amount of the auxiliary grant varies depending on how much SSI and countable income an individual receives.
 DSS sets a payment standard, subtracts the amount of the SSI and any countable income, and pays the balance to the individual as an auxiliary grant.
-In 2013, the payment standard is $1,161 per month for an individual.
-If the recipient gets the full federal SSI benefit rate of $710 per month and has no countable income, then the auxiliary grant would be $451 per month.
+In 2018, the payment standard is $1,223 per month for an individual.
 Recipients are also eligible to receive a personal needs allowance of $82 per month.

 To apply for the auxiliary grant and personal needs allowance, contact department of social services office in the city or county you last lived in before moving into assisted living or adult foster care.

 If you are approved for SSI, you are not automatically eligible for Medicaid in Virginia (unlike most other states).
-Missouri's income and asset limits for Medicaid are different than the federal SSI income limits.
 While Virginia's assets limits for Medicaid are the same as for SSI ($2,000 for an individual and $3,000 for a couple), Virginia's income limits for Medicaid are a bit higher then the federal SSI income limits.